vladbph/cymatix-doc/README.md

 ```
 INTENT=<PROMPT VARIANT>
 ```
 In example above you can see that GREETING has three variants.
-They will be selected randomly in order to create more human like interraction.
+They will be selected randomly in order to create more human like interaction.
 It reads like this - 'when user greets me reply this'.
 Prompt text may contain slots/parameters values.
 ```
 .prompts
     NAVIGATE: Ok, I am starting navigation to {t_destination} by {t_car}
 ```
 Where ___t_destination___ and ___t_car___ are known slots/parameters.
 See section 4 for the example.
 Prompts purpose is to be able to respond to user.
-Also prompt mechanism can be used to pass modified data to next deduction layer.
+Also, prompt mechanism can be used to pass modified data to next deduction layer.
 This mechanism is a key for creating expert systems.
 The idea: You collect all the data from user in the form of slot values and then use prompt template to build the 'utterance' for the next model.
 ```json
 .prompts
     R$READY = {t_param1} {t_param2} {t_param3}...
 ```

-# 3. Using `macros`
+# Using `macros`
 Let's update ***hello.txt*** file a little.
 Add ***.define*** section.
 ```json
 .define